-Dessert 80% Impairment Tundra 80% Impairment Plains 30% Impairment Winter Forest 40% Impairment Swamp no reduction Forest no reduction Jungle 30% Advantage Urban 30% Advantage (food in garbage)
+Dessert 80% Impairment Tundra 80% Impairment Plains 30% Impairment to the PCs in the group.

+Winter Forest 40% Impairment Swamp no reduction Forest no reduction Jungle 30% Advantage Urban 30% Advantage (food in garbage)

 Foraged food may be unfamiliar to those not accustomed to it.
 They can include bitter roots and food taken from trash heaps.
 Characters without the Foraging skill must take a Con or Psy roll to be able to eat the food.